michaelcronk/deploying-a-vm/README.md

 ![Alt text](<imgs/Screenshot 2024-01-04 at 8.00.02 PM.png>)

-Under the Storage tab, select the storage you will want to use
+Under the Storage tab, select the storage you will want to use.

 ![Alt text](<imgs/Screenshot 2024-01-04 at 8.01.11 PM.png>)

-For this example I will also disable the "Boot diagnostics"
+In this example I will also disable the "Boot diagnostics".

 ![Alt text](<imgs/Screenshot 2024-01-04 at 8.01.36 PM.png>)